-SchoolTutoring Academy’s tutoring programs for Crystal Lake students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Crystal Lake, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts in Crystal Lake use a standards-based curriculum that provides a series of clear learning objectives for teachers to use to ensure that all students receive the same high quality curriculum.
 Core academics, particularly Math and Language Arts, are emphasized throughout the curriculum and students also have a range of learning opportunities in the STEM areas of Science, Technology, Engineering and Math.

 Educating Our Parents: Understanding the Crystal Lake District Curriculum

 The Math curriculum starts establishing the basis of operational abilities for students and quickly introduces topics that touch on algebra and geometry.
 Patterning and shape/space awareness in the early grades is drawn upon during middle and high school math.
 In high school, students take courses in algebra, geometry, trigonometry, statistics and possibly calculus which provides a full range of mathematic abilities.
 Students are then able to think mathematically, use mathematic models, and quantitatively reason.

 The Language Arts curriculum covers all types of communication and focuses largely on reading comprehension, language acquisition, and writing abilities.
 Students are taught to write using a process whereby they brainstorm, draft and then edit and revise their work before presenting a final essay.
 This is done in a way that students are also exposed to writing in different styles; they also learn to write for informational purposes and develop research skills.

 Our Crystal Lake, Illinois tutoring programs are personalized just for you

 Our instructors hail from Harvard, Stanford, Duke and other top institutions